 The Division of Developmental Medicine researches a variety of topics, including:

-Emergency Medicine Faculty in the Department of Pediatrics conduct research on problems related to the health and emergency care of children and adolescents.
-Specific areas of study include: infectious disease, vaccines, drowning and prevention, pediatric resuscitation, simulation, analgesia and sedation, musculoskeletal injuries, patient safety, medical education, mental health, management of medical complexity and use of interpretation.
+Emergency Medicine Faculty conduct research on problems related to the health and emergency care of children and adolescents.
+Specific areas of study include infectious disease, vaccines, drowning and prevention, pediatric resuscitation, simulation, analgesia and sedation, musculoskeletal injuries, injury management and prevention, patient safety, medical education, mental health, management of medical complexity, respiratory illnesses, informatics, quality, transport medicine, and global childhood malnutrition, and use of interpretation.

 ED Research Team